wallabag/wallabag/content/developer/docker.md

 Run wallabag in docker-compose
 ==============================

-This document describes the usage of docker for wallabag development purposes.
-In order to run wallabag in production, please use the [official docker-compose configuration provided](https://github.com/wallabag/docker).
+This document describes how to use Docker for wallabag development purposes.
+For running wallabag in production, please use the [official docker-compose configuration provided](https://github.com/wallabag/docker).

-In order to run your own development instance of wallabag, you may want to use the pre-configured docker compose files provided along in the wallabag repository.
+To run your own development instance of wallabag, you can use the pre-configured docker compose files provided in the wallabag repository.

 Requirements
 ------------